 The Gettysburg Address, written by Abraham Lincoln and delivered after the battle of Gettysburg at the battlefield, is one of the most famous speeches in American History.

 The common soldier of the Civil War varied greatly.
 Most were farmers, aged 18 to 29.
-Most were white protestants though African Americans made up roughly 10 percent of the Union army.
-Most earned 11 dollars per month.
+Many were white protestants, though African Americans made up roughly 10 percent of the Union army.
+Soldiers typically earned $11 dollars per month.

-The uniforms for the soldiers of the Civil War are generalized between the blue for the Union and grey for Confederates, but there were many variations depending on location and time period.
+The uniforms for the soldiers of the Civil War are generalized between the blue for the Union and gray for Confederates, but there were many style variations depending on location and time period.

-The Confederacy is the name commonly given to the Confederate States of American which existed from 1860-1865 throughout the Civil War.
-It was started when southern states seceded from the Union after the election of Abraham Lincoln.
+The Confederacy is the name commonly given to the Confederate States of America, which existed from 1860-1865 throughout the Civil War.
+It was started when Southern states seceded from the Union after the election of Abraham Lincoln.
 The Confederate President was Jefferson Davis.

-Slavery in America started in the early 17th Century with most slaves coming from Africa and being used in agriculture production.
-By the 18th Century, the Abolitionism movement began in the north and caused a divide between the northern and southern states.
+Slavery in America started in the early 17th century with most slaves coming from Africa and being used in agriculture production.
+By the 18th century, the Abolitionist movement began in the north and caused a divide between the northern and southern states.
 This divide came to the forefront with the election of Abraham Lincoln, who ran on an anti-slavery platform.

 Civil War Flags

 There were many different flags used during the Civil War.
 On the Union side, there were both 33 star flags and 34 star flags after Kansas was admitted to the Union in 1861.
 On the Confederate side, there were three national flags as well as the more recognizable confederate battle flag.
 Additionally, each corps, divisions, brigades, regiments, and even individual companies carried their own unique flags.